gitdevjin/bits-of-knowledge/git/patch.md

 git format-patch c4 > new-version.patch
 ```
 This will create a patch file set, you can apply to a project which is sitting on `c4` commit.
 The patch file set contains multiple `.patch` files, one is for information of other commits and its order that will be applied.
-The others are actually `diff` result of each commits
+The others are actually `diff` result of each commits.